isabella232/presentation-druxt_101/slides-modules-druxt-site.md

 <!--
 Druxt is not necessarily for out of the box Drupal sites but the DruxtSite module is.

-It provides:
-- a Decoupled router
-- Drupal powered Entity, Fields and Forms
-- Blocks and Regions
-- Views, Menus, Breadcrumbs, and more
+It provides all the necessary modules to get setup for Decoupled Drupal development in under 5 minutes.

 And as Druxt is Reactive by default, it supports inline content editing via the `v-model` directive.
 -->